 And there was another key feature that helped the ceratosaurians stand out.
 In an email, Carpenter told us that while some theropods had three, two or even one-fingered forelimbs, the more primitive varieties — like the ceratosaurians — "have four or more digits" per hand.

 Maybe He's a Croc?

 OK, so Godzilla must be a ceratosaurian theropod, right?
-Not necessarily, says Victoria Arbour.
+Not necessarily, Victoria Arbour told us in 2019.
 An armored dinosaur expert, Arbour is the Curator of Paleontology at the Royal British Columbia Museum.
 In a 2014 blog post, Arbour made the case that the King of the Monsters might not be a dinosaur at all.
 Maybe he's got more in common with crocodiles.